-In conclusion, Konrad Wolf captured the feeling of East Germany in I Was Nineteen and Divided Heaven though the youth and how they feel about their identity.
-East Germany, as a relatively new, and cold, nation in the 60’s was personified through Gregor and Rita in different ways, but each according to the time the films are set in.
-Gregor, a hopeful young man, ready to rebuild Germany and ready to usher in socialist ideology; he is a communist German and he figures that out for himself, as was East Germany in the late 40’s.
-Whereas Rita is loyal, she is true to herself and she puts her community and her goals above the selfishness and greed to the West.
-Each character is the personified version of East Germany, as well as a relatable character anyone can identify in.
-We all have trials and tribulations, and we all attempt to figure out who we are in one way or another.
-The youth are often very hopeful, they are more impulsive and optimistic, to the point of being unrealistic.
-This naiveté, however, is what makes the youth, youth.
-Konrad Wolf, effectively captures this from the 60’s and we are able to see it and study it still today.
+In conclusion, Konrad Wolf explored a central topic in the fledgling nation of East Germany in his two films I Was Nineteen and Divided Heaven: the representation of East Germany in different stages of her life via the perspective of youthful protagonists.
+East Germany, as a relatively new nation in the 1960s was personified through strong protagonists, one male and the other female.
+Gregor in I was Nineteen and Rita in The Divided Heaven reflect differences according to the very specific different contexts in which they live.
+Gregor, a hopeful young man, is ready to rebuild Germany and ready to usher in socialist ideology; he is a communist German and he figures that out for himself upon his return to his “fatherland” in the late 1940s.
+By contrast, Rita is loyal to socialist ideals that are tested by opportunities that present themselves at her work place and in relation to her boyfriend.
+She, too, is true to herself and she puts her community and her goals above the selfishness and the superficial materials that she observes in the capitalist West.
+Each character is the personified version of an East German hero, yet both remain relatable characters to a young audience.
+The youth are often very hopeful, or naïve; they are more impulsive and optimistic, to the point of being unrealistic.
+This naiveté, however, is an important factor in the makeup of the “youth”.
+Konrad Wolf effectively captures this antecedent in his two films of the 1960s, and they remain testaments to a difficult but optimistic sentiment, typical of East German society during this time that can be examined in hindsight.

 Bibliography